platta/PSMultiLog/README.md

 - PassThru (will write to the verbose, warning, and error streams)
 - Event Log
 - Email (log events are collected, and then the `Send-EmailLog` Cmdlet is used to send the actual e-mail)
+- Slack webhook integration

 ## Compatibility
-The PSMultiLog module is compatible with PowerShell v2.0 and up.
+As of version 2.0.0, The PSMultiLog module is compatible with PowerShell __v3.0__ and up. for compatability with __v2.0__, please use version 1.1.1 (checkin 94e4207).

 ## Installation
 Copy the module into a folder in your PowerShell Module Path.
 You can check `$env:PSModulePath` in a PowerShell session if unsure what paths are included, but starting in PowerShell v4.0 the standard is `C:\Program Files\WindowsPowerShell\Modules`.
 Don't put the code directly into the Modules folder, it must be in a subfolder named `PSMultiLog`.